WeMakeDevs/classroom-monitor-bot/README.md

 Whenever you want to contribute to any project, it is a good practice to make a separate branch and push it as a PR, rather than making changes to the main/master branch.

-1. `git checkout -b <your-branch-name>` will make a separate branch and will change to that branch
+1. `git checkout -b <your-branch-name>` will make a separate branch and will change to that branch.
 2. Now you are ready to make your changes.

 ### Setting up application and creating the bot